ctava-msft/utilization-management-claims-analytics/.speckit/constitution.md

 ## Purpose

 This project provides a **production-grade, specification-driven Python solution** for Utilization Management (UM) analytics in a payer environment.
-It operates exclusively on synthetic data and demonstrates patterns applicable to UPMC Health Plan's scale (~43 M claims/year).
+It operates exclusively on synthetic data and demonstrates patterns applicable health claims.

 ## Core Principles